tylerzak/azure-network-protocols/README.md

 <img src="https://i.gyazo.com/ba56235e299416dce8b662fd0d5f7857.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
 I then observed all SSH traffic by logging into the Linux virtual machine via SSH in Windows PowerShell and filtered it in Wireshark.
-SSH (Secure Shell) is a protocol used to securely access and manage remote systems over a network.
+SSH is a protocol used to securely access and manage remote systems over a network.
 It provides encrypted communication between the client and server, ensuring that data remains confidential and protected from interception.
 During this session, I also performed a few tasks in PowerShell, such as creating a text file and running several commands.
 </p>
 <br />